2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 Optional extras are tempting on the BMW F900R

-Day-to-day running costs on the F900R are better than you might expect, too, thanks to a combination of good mpgs and a less aggressive, performance-driven persona (plus relatively light weight) that means we’d expect the F900R to be better than most rivals on fuel, tyres, brake pads and all the other usual consumables.
+Day-to-day running costs on the F900R are better than you might expect, too, thanks to a combination of good mpg and a less aggressive, performance-driven persona.
+Which means we’d expect the F900R to be better than most rivals on fuel, tyres, brake pads and all the other usual consumables.

-Insurance isn’t bad, either, and BMW residual values are traditionally strong as well, so the German bike won’t depreciate as much as a Yamaha MT-09 when you come to change your bike.
+Insurance isn’t bad, either, and BMW residual values are traditionally strong as well, so the German bike won’t depreciate as much as some Japanese alternatives..

 Which brings us to rivals.
 The best-selling Yamaha MT-09 is the closest, but a three-cylinder and both more performance-orientated and slightly more basic.
-Triumph’s Street Triple 765 is worth a mention, but is also a triple and pricier and then there’s KTM's looney tunes 890 Duke, which is also a twin, but smaller, madder and less versatile.
-You pays your money…
+Kawasaki’s Z900 is worth a mention, less sporty and more comfortable over distance.

 Quality and finish are as good as any BMW, and you get the colour dash used on the 1250s with phone connectivity and switchgear control, riding modes, traction control, a great two-height screen, LED lights and many ex-works seat height choices.